- Ph.D. Arizona State University

 - B.A.
 University of Miami

-Diana Formoso, Ph.D., is an Assistant Professor at the College of Psychology at Nova Southeastern University.
+Diana Formoso, Ph.D. is an Associate Professor at the College of Psychology at Nova Southeastern University.
 She received her Ph.D. in Clinical Psychology from Arizona State University and completed a post-doctoral fellowship in prevention science at the University of Illinois at Chicago.
-Her work focuses on the risk and protective factors that shape youth development for low-income, ethnic minority families.
-She has conducted research on family conflict, parenting, and child outcome and how they are impacted by families' ecological and cultural contexts.
+She uses community-based participatory research methods to better understand risk and protective factors that shape youth development across settings (e.g., families, schools, neighborhoods), and especially how poverty, stress, acculturation, and cultural values shape family life and child mental health.
+Ultimately, this work informs the development of culturally-competent and contextually-relevant mental health interventions for low-income, ethnic minority and immigrant families.

 News and Events